Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 The series uses a few terms in a consistent way:

-- `written sign`: the primary written unit, composed in a signbox
+- written sign: the primary written unit, composed in a signbox
-- `signbox`: the spatial frame in which a written sign is composed
+- signbox: the spatial frame in which a written sign is composed
-- `text model`: the structural encoding layer used to preserve and process written signs as text
+- text model: the structural encoding layer used to preserve and process written signs as text
-- `plane-based writing`: the series term for writing in which spatial composition is part of authorship
+- plane-based writing: the series term for writing in which spatial composition is part of authorship

-Some reviewed sources use words such as `planar` or `iconographic`.
+Some reviewed sources use words such as *planar* or *iconographic*.

 The reviews preserve those terms when discussing the source directly, but the series' own preferred vocabulary is:

-- `plane-based writing`
+- plane-based writing
-- `written sign`
+- written sign
-- `text model`
+- text model
-- `signbox`
+- signbox

 ## Best entry paths

 ### If you want the quickest orientation

 1. The overview entry
-2. `A Layer-Based Evaluation of Signed Language Writing Systems`
+2. *A Layer-Based Evaluation of Signed Language Writing Systems*

 ### If you want the conceptual baseline

 1. The overview entry
-2. `Sutton SignWriting and Formal SignWriting Through the Framework`
+2. *Sutton SignWriting and Formal SignWriting Through the Framework*
-3. `Official Unicode SignWriting: The Character Problem and the Written-Sign Problem`
+3. *Official Unicode SignWriting: The Character Problem and the Written-Sign Problem*

 ### If you want the methodological version

-1. `A Unified Critique Framework for Signed Language Writing, Encoding, and Representation`
+1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
-2. `A Layer-Based Evaluation of Signed Language Writing Systems`
+2. *A Layer-Based Evaluation of Signed Language Writing Systems*

 ### If you want the forward-looking version

-1. `A Layer-Based Evaluation of Signed Language Writing Systems`
+1. *A Layer-Based Evaluation of Signed Language Writing Systems*
-2. `From Critique to Construction: Priorities for Signed Language Writing Infrastructure`
+2. *From Critique to Construction: Priorities for Signed Language Writing Infrastructure*

 ## What to expect from the reviews